-What the exact number of the troops of each nation was I cannot say with certainty - for it is not mentioned by any one - but the whole land army together was found to amount to one million seven hundred thousand men.1 The manner in
+What the exact number of the troops of each nation was I cannot say with certainty - for it is not mentioned by any one - but the whole land army together was found to amount to one million seven hundred thousand men.
+The manner in which the numbering took place was the following.

-1 These figures exclude not only the cavalry and the sailors in the fleet, but also the countless hordes of non-combatants and camp-followers.
-Adding all these together Herodotus estimates that the expedition of Xerxes brought a host of 5,000,000 individuals into Europe - a veritable human avalanche.
-But it is clear that such huge numbers are wholly fabulous. which the numbering took place was the following.
 A body of ten thousand men was brought to a certain spot, and the men were made to stand as close together as possible; after which a circle was drawn around them, and the men were let go.
 Where the circle had been, a fence was built about the height of a man's middle; and the inclosure was filled continually with fresh troops, till the whole army had in this way been numbered.
 When the numbering was over, the troops were drawn up according to their several nations.